Cunderdin

 Tammin

-Your journey along the Eastern Wheatbelt self-drive trail starts in Tammin, 184km or 2 hours east of Perth along the Great Eastern Highway.
-In Tammin you will find the Kadjininy Kep Tammin Hydrology Model and Amphitheatre, located at the Memorial Park on the corner of Great Eastern Highway and Booth Street.
+Continue your journey east to the town of Tammin where you will find the Kadjininy Kep Tammin Hydrology Model and Amphitheatre, located at the Memorial Park on the corner of Great Eastern Highway and Booth Street.
 The model demonstrates how salinity impacts the Wheatbelt landscape.
 Shaded grassed areas with BBQ facilities and a playground make this a perfect place to stop for a picnic with public toilets available at the rear of the Shire Office.

 From town travel 26km North to Yorkrakine Rock, a solid granite outcrop surrounded by native flora.
 Follow the walk trail up and over the rock where you’ll find gnamma holes, pockets of vegetation, and sweeping views of the surrounding landscape.